 “When companies market these products using imagery that misleads a child into thinking they’re things they’ve consumed before, like a juice box or candy, that can create an imminent risk of harm,” said Dr. Scott Gottlieb, the agency’s commissioner.

-Vaping.com did not stock any of the affected products and our range of vape juice will remain unchanged.
-It is expected that some of the e-liquids would still be sold under revised labeling and advertising.
+vaping.com did not stock any of the affected products and our range of vape juice will remain unchanged.
+It is expected that some of the e-liquids would still be sold under revised labelling and advertising.

-Flavored e-liquids have come under scrutiny in recent months.
-Interest groups like the Campaign for Tobacco Free Kids have called for all flavored tobacco products - including e-liquids, flavored cigars and menthol cigarettes - to be banned.
+Flavoured e-liquids have come under scrutiny in recent months.
+Interest groups like the Campaign for Tobacco Free Kids have called for all flavoured tobacco products - including e-liquids, flavoured cigars and menthol cigarettes - to be banned.

 Although it seems like some vaping products are marketed at children, studies show that ex-smoking adult vapers prefer these flavours.

-One recent study found that, whether they were former smokers or dual users, an overwhelming majority of vapers prefer fruit, dessert and candy flavors to regular tobacco flavors.
+One recent study found that, whether they were former smokers or dual users, an overwhelming majority of vapers prefer fruit, dessert and candy flavours to regular tobacco flavours.

 Flavoured e-liquids play in important role in helping cigarette smokers switch to vaping.
 And this hasn’t been ignored by the FDA, which plays an important role in the regulation of tobacco products.

-Dr. Gottlieb said that we must “consider how best to address flavors in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavors may play in helping some adult smokers transition to potentially less harmful tobacco products.”
+Dr. Gottlieb said that we must “consider how best to address flavours in non-combustible products like e-cigarettes – given both their clear appeal to youth but also the potential role certain flavours may play in helping some adult smokers transition to potentially less harmful tobacco products.”